djvill/APLS/doc/how-to-use/view-transcript.md

 The transcript body displays phonological annotations using the [International Phonetic Alphabet (IPA)][ipa].
 For example, the first word of `CB01interview3.eaf` (_okay_) has a <span class="layer">phonemes</span> annotation that is displayed as `oʊkeɪ`:

-{% include screengrab.html src="transcript/phonemes" %}
+{% include screengrab.html src="transcript/phonemes.png" %}
 <!-- N.B.
 Update this screengrab once I merge commit ead12ef into apls branch -->

 However, APLS stores these annotations internally in the <span class="keyterm">DISC phonemic alphabet</span>, not in IPA.
-DISC creates a one-to-one mapping between sounds and symbols like the IPA, but _unlike_ the IPA, DISC only uses symbols that appear on a standard [QWERTY keyboard](https://en.wikipedia.org/wiki/QWERTY).
+DISC creates a one-to-one mapping between sounds and symbols like the IPA, but **unlike** the IPA, DISC only uses symbols that appear on a standard [QWERTY keyboard](https://en.wikipedia.org/wiki/QWERTY).
 While the IPA is widely-recognized among linguists, many IPA characters are [hard for end-users to input and difficult for computers to store]({{ '/doc/phonemic-transcription#why-not-ipa' | relative_url }}).
 For a full list of IPA-to-DISC mappings, see the [phonemic transcription]({{ '/doc/phonemic-transcription' | relative_url }}) documentation page.